THE THREE MUSKETEERS

 The Object

-First English language edition.
 London: Bruce and Wyld, 1846.
-Full title: The three musketeers; or, the feats and fortunes of a Gascon adventurer.
-By Alexander Dumas.
-Translated from the French, by William Barrow, A.M.
+Full title: The Three Musketeers; or, the feats and fortunes of a Gascon adventurer.
 7.25'' x 4.75''.
 Contemporary half brown calf with marbled boards, sympathetically rebacked with original spine laid down.
 Gilt-lettered burgundy morocco spine label.
 Translated from the French by William Barrow.
 Without the additional Library of Foreign Romance series title page, matching Munro 80.
 Translator's preface bound before Preface to The Library of Foreign Romance.
 687, [1] pages.
 Contemporary ink owner name to front free endpaper, dated 1851.
 Moderate wear and rubbing to boards, with small indentation to spine.
 Very slight scattered foxing.
 Housed in elaborate custom inlaid morocco clamshell case, lined in scarlet wool.

 The Fine Print